A Court of Thorns and Roses

 A lot of the dialogue is on-the-nose and stilted.
 People talk like archetypes— not people.
 When they’re not cracking one liners, they are blabbering about the lore.
 Since we are stuck with archetypes— a lot of the dialogue breaks the immersion of the world.
 There’s two moments where Lucien and Shadow Boy say they “admire Feyre’s balls” which made me cringe.
 Why are these 100+ year old immortal beings talking like frat boys?

 A few small things: Characters are constantly said to be growling, snarling, purring and hissing— as if they’re damn cats.
 I know a lot of these guys are fairies but— let’s be honest— the fairies are just hot people with magic.
-So it’s beyond cringe when they start behaving like furries.
+It’s beyond cringe when they behave like furries.
 Humans do not purr.
 I don’t even know what I’m supposed to be picturing.
 Are they just rolling their R’s?
 Again, I cannot take this book seriously no matter how hard SJM tries to force tone.
 At multiple points, Feyre thinks about how her “bowels/insides turn watery.”
 Did she shit herself?
 Does she have spontaneous diarrhea?
 Weird wording, Maas.
 Bad choice.

 The Characters